 Not until the Coronavirus pandemic forced companies to implement working from home out of necessity, did we suddenly see proof that it is possible.

-Of course, not every job can realistically be done from home but Whitehouse has been campaigning for more flexible working for five years, ever since her own request for it was denied by her then-employer.
+Of course, not every job can realistically be done from home but Whitehouse has been campaigning for more flexible working for over five years, ever since her own request for it was denied by her then-employer.